 Rather than being on a shared ward with strict visiting hours and rules, you'll have a private room with an ensuite bathroom.
 Visiting hours will be far more flexible; generally, your hospital stay should be much more comfortable.

-7. Virtual GP Services
+7. Virtual GP services

 NHS GPs are struggling to deal with the demand placed on them, and the number of full-time GPs employed by the NHS is also reducing year on year.
 All the best health insurance providers now include virtual GP services, which give you round-the-clock access to fully qualified GPs on the phone or via video call.